rileycleavenger/TheModernJukebox/README.md

 ![image](https://github.com/rileycleavenger/TheModernJukebox/assets/73538882/d8f6f1e4-c460-4fd4-9944-4bfd59a72c38)

 ## Pre-Alpha Build
+## Known Bugs
+- The navbar within the React bar adjusts to be too thin on certain displays, this will be fixed in the next build.
+- The deployed version of the app only lets users search for songs if they are approved within the API, but when configured for localhost they don't need to be added.
+We need to investigate this further.

 ### Software
 #### React App
 The React App opens to a login page.
 Users can select the API they will be logging into, either Spotify or Apple Music, then input Spotify/Apple Music logins.